mesutpiskin/id-card-detector/README.md

 ## Setup and Run (Recommended TF2 + OCR)

 Install either a single platform-specific requirements file (includes TensorFlow), or install TensorFlow separately plus `requirements-modern.txt`.
+YOLO is optional and can be installed with `ultralytics`.

 ### Option A) One-shot install (recommended)